simith/builder_session_reinvent2019_fr/README.md

-## Introduction
+# Introduction

 This repository was created to run the re:Invent 2019 Builder session on Amazon FreeRTOS (https://aws.amazon.com/freertos/).

 ## Pre-requisites

 A laptop is required for this session.
-To be able to flash the firmware and configuration, the participants would need to have ESP-IDF installed on thier laptop.
+To be able to flash the firmware and configuration, the participants would need to have ESP-IDF installed on their laptop.
 Instructions to do so will be provided in the documentation.
 The Firmware build will be done on Cloud 9 https://aws.amazon.com/cloud9/ and a fully configured build environment will be provided to participants.

 ## Where are we?